ZarghamHassan/SCT_ML_3/README.md

 ```

 ## Usage
-1.Load and Train the Model: Run the prediction_model.py file to load the dataset, train the SVM model, and save it for future use.
+- Load and Train the Model: Run the prediction_model.py file to load the dataset, train the SVM model, and save it for future use.

 ```bash
 python prediction_model.py
 ```
-2.Make Predictions: Use the predict.py file to classify new images.
+- Make Predictions: Use the predict.py file to classify new images.
 Update the image_path variable to point to your image.

 ```bash
 python predict.py

 ```
-3.Graphical User Interface: Run the gui.py file to launch a simple GUI for image classification.
+- Graphical User Interface: Run the gui.py file to launch a simple GUI for image classification.

 ```bash